Extreme environment: Oceans

-The oceans depths and temperatures contains some of the most extreme conditions for any species to survive.
+The ocean's depths and temperatures contain some of the most extreme conditions for any species to survive.
 The deeper one travels, the higher the pressure and the lower the visibility gets, causing completely blacked out conditions.
 Many of these conditions are too intense for humans to travel to, so instead of sending humans down to these depths to collect research, scientists are using smaller submarines or deep sea drones to study these creatures and extreme environments.